Energy Equity and BCA

 As jurisdictions are grappling with this limitation, NESP developed a conceptual framework that shows the relationship of BCAs to distributional equity analyses (DEAs), and the importance of conducting both analyses to fully assess equity in DER investment decisions.
 This framework is explained in Chapter 9 of the MTR handbook and also in an ACEEE 2022 Summer Study paper and presentation.

 With this framework, E4TheFuture, in partnership with Lawrence Berkeley National Laboratory (LBNL), has launched a project to develop guidance for conducting Distributional Equity Analysis (DEA).
 Jointly funded by US DOE and E4TheFuture, this project will build on the MTR Handbook conceptual DEA framework.
 It will involve research on the current state of equity metrics and measurement in DER valuation, development of a how-to guide for stakeholders to conduct DEA, and an example case study that applies the DEA framework.
 This work will build on related national energy equity efforts, such as the Energy Equity Project and others.
 The project is being guided by an advisory committee with a broad representation of stakeholders.
-The guidance is due to be completed in late summer 2023.
+The guidance is due to be published by year-end 2023.

 Visit our events page for upcoming presentations and other energy equity materials.
 For questions about our conceptual framework, or to collaborate on our DEA framework, contact NSPM@nationalenergyscreeningproject.org.

 - American Council for an Energy Efficient Economy (ACEEE)

 - New York University Institute for Policy Integrity (NYU IPI)